nllspc/Sports-Analysis/RedsJAWs/README.md

 ### Stat Rank

-Ranks and percentiles of player statistics for both the Hall of Fame and franchise history can viewed on this page.
+Ranks and percentiles of player statistics for both the Hall of Fame and franchise history can be viewed on this page.
 There are also Hall of Fame and franchise tables so the user can see which players rank above and below the nominee.

 ![](charts/Stat%20Rank%20page%20Pitching.png) ![](charts/Stat%20Rank%20page%20Franchise.png)